How many Dune actors have also been in Bible movies?

 Dune aka Dune: Part One (2021)

-Oscar Isaac (Duke Leto Atreides) played Joseph in The Nativity Story (2006).
+Oscar Isaac (Duke Leto Atreides) played Joseph in The Nativity Story (2006) and voiced Jesus in The King of Kings (2025).

 Rebecca Ferguson (Lady Jessica Atreides) played Dinah in The Red Tent (2014).